dbittner87/LuKARS/README.md

 Required input: sink_n_source_hyd_1, sink_n_source_hyd_2, sink_n_source_hyd_3, sink_n_source_hyd_4 and input_parameters.
 Note that the current version of the model only allows to simulate 4 hydrotopes (as presented for the Kerschbaum spring in Waidhofen, Austria, in Bittner et al. (2018)).
 An example application is given in model_kerschbaum.py.
 An example for the input parameters of the model is given in kerschbaum_input.txt.
-The relevant time series for this model run are provided in kerschbaum_py.csv and snow_waidhofen.csv.
+The relevant time series for this model run are provided in kerschbaum_py.csv.

 References: